 Dubai, 7th of March 2022 – what a journey!
-We organized the Data Innovation Summit in the Middle East and Africa (MEA) region for the first time, and the feeling was incredible.
+For the first time, we organized an edition of the Data Innovation Summit in the Middle East and Africa (MEA) region, and the feeling was incredible.

 We managed to spread the spirit about the role of data and artificial intelligence (AI) in the MEA region by hosting an event that welcomed about 20 data experts who shared their expertise to 190 registered delegates following the event onsite and online.
 The theme of this edition of the Data Innovation Summit was “Towards Human-Centred Data & AI Innovation”.